Your Insanely Helpful Guide to Balos Beach Crete! (Plus Great Insider’s Tips)

 In case you have to go…

-From mid-April until the end of October, there is a canteen selling water and snacks at the parking spot.
+From mid-April until the end of October, a canteen sells water and snacks at the parking spot.
 There’s also a small bar on the beach.

-Food options are limited and sell fast, so packing your lunch is a good idea.
+Food options are limited and sell fast, so lunch packing is a good idea.
 You can rent umbrellas and sunbeds, hire boats, and use public toilets.

 Sports and Activities